whitefusionhq/ellisflutes_site/_jekyll/_products/EssnGranC.md

 weight: '450'
 ---

 Essential Flute in Granadillo, key of C.   The Essential Flute is ideal for both Celtic music and World music of all kinds.
 Diatonic major tuning.
 Featuring a tapered head bore for improved intonation and projection.
 Ergonomic embouchure hole placement for right-handed player.

 The finger hole spacing on the C tuning is may not be suitable for players with smaller hands.
 In which case I'd recommend the keys of D, Eflat or F.

+*For all wooden flutes, I recommend one of my Flute Care Kits.
+They are only available as an add-on purchase at the time of checkout (after you have pressed the “Add to cart” button you will see the option for the care kit right along side and you have to select it from the menu).
+The care kit includes the recommended wax, fine steel wool and instructions for maintaining the finish on your flute.
+Not for use on ebonite flutes
+*
-Sound sample is C flute being played in the score from the EllisFlutes micro-documentary.
+Sound sample is a C flute being played in the score to the EllisFlutes micro-documentary by Blayne Chastian.